frederic-perez/AmE-dictionary/data/idioms.md

 __go bananas__
 __go berserk__ :three::hammer:
 __go between__ One who serves as a messenger between two people or groups.
 In this usage, the words are usually hyphenated. _I’m sick of being a go-between for you and Dad—can you please just talk to him directly?_
+__go blooey__ _slang_ To go completely awry; to totally fail. _Plans for the gala went blooey after our chief donor backed out and took his millions with him._
+__go both ways__ __1__ A bisexual person who is attracted to both men and women. __2__ Something that has two functions or purposes.
+For example, an all-purpose cleaner can be said to “go both ways” because it can be used to clean multiple surfaces.
 __go cold turkey__
 __go commando__
 __go down in/make history__